What I can do for your school:

 Seven Oaks Middle School, in Lebanon, Oregon maintains a large, student-tended garden that provides fresh food for cafeteria meals as well as an opportunity for hands-on project-based learning that keeps students engaged.
 (Also see www.healthyschools.org .
 Also: Safe and Healthy School Environments, H. Frumkin et al, Oxford University Press 2006)

 III.
 Positive schools provide extensive reinforcement for a pro-social, affective environment, with an emphasis on (1) an effective, relevant academic program, and (2) a positive school climate in which mutual respect, support, cooperation and connectivity between students, staff, the school and the community are the norm. (see Positive Behavioral Interventions and Supports www.pbis.org ) These positive qualities should be reinforced with (a) direct and indirect positive messages displayed throughout the school, and (b) functional facilities, meaning space, furnishings and equipment are a good match for the intended use.
 This is also known as 2nd Generation CPTED.
+Positive reinforcement may take a moderate, and sometimes passive form, in which the school delivers positive behavior support with Positive Behavior and Intervention Support measures, but ideally it goes farther, managing to generate enthusiasm for a PBIS approach amongst both students and staff, and empowering them to apply those concepts in all interactions.

 |Notes on PBIS/SHAPED and CONNECTIVITY